COMPUTER NETWORKING - 2022/3

 Methods of Teaching / Learning

+Teaching on this module will consist of weekly lectures supported by practical labs.
 Students will be expected to spend a minimum of 2 hours per week on self-study in order to prepare, complete and reflect on lab exercises.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.